-After authorizing the New Hope Volunteer Firefighters Relief Association-Crystal Volunteer Firefighters Relief Association consolidation, and the Norwood Volunteer Firefighters Relief Association-Young America Volunteer Firefighters Relief Association consolidations in special legislation, at the request of the Minnesota Area Relief Association Coalition, an organization representing a number of volunteer firefighter relief associations, the Legislature has now authorized in general legislation any two volunteer firefighter relief associations serving contiguous fire districts to consolidate into a single relief association, even though the resulting relief association is unlikely to result in county-wide or regional volunteer firefighter relief associations have utilized the general consolidation authority, although a modification in the pre-consolidation service pension amount credited after the consolidation was approved for a potential Aurora, Biwabik City, Hoyt Lakes and Palo volunteer firefighter relief association consolidation in First Special Session Laws 2005, Chapter 8, Article 11, Section 16.
+After authorizing the New Hope Volunteer Firefighters Relief Association-Crystal Volunteer Firefighters Relief Association consolidation, and the Norwood Volunteer Firefighters Relief Association-Young America Volunteer Firefighters Relief Association consolidations in special legislation, at the request of the Minnesota Area Relief Association Coalition, an organization representing a number of volunteer firefighter relief associations, the Legislature has now authorized in general legislation any two volunteer firefighter relief associations serving contiguous fire districts to consolidate into a single relief association, even though the resulting relief association is unlikely to result in county-wide or regional volunteer firefighter relief associations.
+To the best knowledge of the Commission staff, no volunteer firefighter relief associations have utilized the general consolidation authority, although a modification in the pre-consolidation service pension amount credited after the consolidation was approved for a potential Aurora, Biwabik City, Hoyt Lakes and Palo volunteer firefighter relief association consolidation in First Special Session Laws 2005, Chapter 8, Article 11, Section 16.